 Pickin' on the Porch Concert Series

-Music by The Serenades.
-Held at Knock on Wood in Westport, KY.
+Music by Jordan Bales.
+Held at Knock on Wood in Westport, Ky.
 Proceeds benefit the Oldham County History Center.

 For more information call (502) 222-0826 or visit oldhamcountyhistoricalsociety.org